helgoboss/helgobox/doc/user-guide.md

   on the normal FX chain.
 If it's on the input FX chain, unarming naturally disables feedback because REAPER generally excludes input FX from audio/MIDI processing while a track is unarmed.
 - **Auto-correct settings:** By default, whenever you change something in ReaLearn, it tries to figure out if your combination of settings makes sense.
 If not, it makes an adjustment.
-E.g. if you pick a source which emits relative increments, it will automatically select a relative mode for you - because nothing else makes sense.
-This auto-correction is usually very helpful, especially if you _learn_ a source instead of selecting it manually.
-Auto-correction is what gives _learning_ a snappy user experience.
+  This auto-correction is usually helpful.
 If for some reason you want to disable auto-correction, this is your checkbox.
 - **MIDI control input:** By default, ReaLearn captures MIDI events from _&lt;FX input&gt;_, which consists of all MIDI messages that flow into this ReaLearn VSTi FX instance (= track MIDI path).